 Our Board of Directors has adopted corporate governance guidelines that serve as a framework within which our Board of Directors and its committees operate.
-These guidelines cover a number of areas, including the composition of the Board of Directors, membership criteria and director qualifications, director responsibilities, board agenda, roles of the chairman of the Board of Directors and the chief executive officer, meetings of independent directors, access of the Board of Directors to management and independent advisors, director communications with third parties, director compensation, director orientation and continuing education, evaluation of senior management and management succession planning.
+These guidelines cover a number of areas, including the composition of the Board of Directors, board membership criteria and director qualifications, director responsibilities, board agenda, roles of the chair of the Board of Directors and the chief executive officer, meetings of independent directors, board member access to management and independent advisors, director communications with third parties, director compensation, director orientation and continuing education, evaluation of senior management and management succession planning.
 Our Nominating and Governance Committee reviews our corporate governance guidelines periodically and, if necessary, recommends changes to our Board of Directors.
 Additionally, our Board of Directors has adopted independence standards as part of our corporate governance guidelines.
-A copy of our corporate governance guidelines is posted on our website at www.ardaghmetalpackaging.com/corporate/investors/governance.
+A copy of our corporate governance guidelines is posted on our website at https://ir.ardaghmetalpackaging.com/corporate-governance/governance-documents.
 The contents of the website are not incorporated by reference into this document.